Aviah/one-click-django-docs/playground.md

 * Develop & Deploy:  on [OSX El-Capitan](https://github.com/Aviah/one-click-django-dev-osx-el-capitan), or [Ubuntu 14.04 Trusty desktop](https://github.com/Aviah/one-click-django-dev-ubuntu-14-04-trusty)

 *A note about the IDE: This is obviously a personal choice, what you feel that works for you.
 If you haven't selected an IDE yet, I recommend Wing IDE Pro which I use for years.
-It has the "Python Zen", just fits to the Python programmer, integrates with django, git, excellent debugging and great support*
+It has the "Python Zen", just fits to the Python programmer, with django integration, git integration, excellent debugging and great support*

 ## Play...